 In his review, which is linked above, our very own Jimmy Westenberg said that Fitbit Premium feels like a young product.
 There aren’t many guided programs available, and there’s not much on offer for intermediate and advanced users.
 What’s more, much of the content available (health tips, workout videos, etc.) can be found online for free.
 With that in mind, Fitbit Premium doesn’t seem like the best deal at $10 per month.

-However, the service does have potential, and there are definitely some people that will find it useful.
+However, the service has potential, and some people will definitely find it useful.
 The best thing to do is to take advantage of the free trial it offers to see whether or not it’s up your alley.

 What is Fitbit Pay?